Winston Churchill: Artist, historian, and writer

 Churchill was a prolific writer.
 His output included a novel (Savrola), two biographies, memoirs, histories, and press articles.
 Two of his most famous works were his six-volume memoir, The Second World War, and the four-volume A History of the English-Speaking Peoples.
-In recognition of his "mastery of historical and biographical description" and oratorial output, Churchill received the Nobel Prize in Literature in 1953.
+Churchill received the Nobel Prize in Literature in 1953.

-He used either "Winston S. Churchill" or "Winston Spencer Churchill" as his pen name to avoid confusion with the American novelist Winston Churchill, whom he had a friendly correspondence with.
+He used either "Winston S. Churchill" or "Winston Spencer Churchill" as his pen name to avoid confusion with the American novelist Winston Churchill, with whom he had a friendly correspondence.
 For many years, he relied on his press articles to assuage his financial worries.

 Churchill became an accomplished amateur artist beginning after his resignation from the Admiralty in 1915.
-Often using the pseudonym "Charles Morin", he completed hundreds of paintings, many of which are on show in Chartwell and in private collections.
+Often using the pseudonym "Charles Morin", identical to that of the French landscape painter Charles Camille Morin (died 1919), he completed hundreds of paintings, many of which are on show in Chartwell and in private collections.

 Churchill was an amateur bricklayer, constructing buildings and garden walls at Chartwell.
 He joined the Amalgamated Union of Building Trade Workers, but was expelled after he rejoined the Conservative Party.
 He bred butterflies.
 He was known for his love of animals and always had several pets, mainly cats but also dogs, pigs, lambs, bantams, goats and fox cubs among others.
-Churchill has been quoted as saying that "Dogs look up to you, cats look down on you.
-Give me a pig!
-He looks you in the eye and treats you as an equal".